 So it was actually a pretty easy decision for us.
 We chose to travel to Ha Giang instead because of the following reasons:

-- Ha Giang has an awesome motorbike loop which perfectly fits inside a 4-day window.
+- Ha Giang has an awesome motorbike loop that perfectly fits inside a 4-day window.

 - Ha Giang is one of the most authentic Vietnamese provinces, mostly untouched by tourism (although it is growing).